Lumbar Microdiscectomy Surgery in Sydney

 A lumbar microdiscectomy is a minimally invasive procedure performed on the lumbar spine to remove a piece of protruding disc that is compressing a nerve root.
 Rhizolysis refers to decompression of the nerve root.
 The nerve root is the first part of the nerve that arises from the spine, and after joining with other nerve roots, will form a peripheral nerve that conducts messages for sensations such as pain, as well as muscle movements.

-What is the anatomy of the lumbar spine?
+What structures comprise the lumbar spine?

 What is a disc protrusion?

 When a disc becomes unhealthy, the nucleus can become shrunken and loses its normal water content.
 Thus, the annulus tends to bulge and, in some cases, can rupture leading to protrusion of the unhealthy nucleus into the spinal canal.

 A disc protrusion may occur at any time and at any age, but most commonly occurs with twisting movements of the back, especially when carrying a heavy object.
 Lifting and twisting is the most common mechanism of injury to result in a disc protrusion.
 The pain may occur straight away or may begin the next day or even later.
 Pain can be incapacitating.
 Normally with treatment with analgesics, pain will improve over time although improvement may take several weeks.
 It is important to realise that most patients will spontaneously improve over a period of weeks.
 Most patients will benefit from physiotherapy once pain begins to settle but if the pain is severe then rest and analgesia are best.

 The most common site for a disc protrusion is the L4/5 disc with the L5/S1 disc being the second most common level to be affected.
 Within each level a disc may be in different locations.
 These include centrally, posterolaterally (the most common) and far laterally.
 The level, location, and size of the disc protrusion will determine the clinical consequences of the disc protrusion.

 What are the symptoms of a lumbar disc protrusion?